 If your case is not suitable for Direct Access, the barrister will tell you so.
 If you wish, he or she may recommend a suitable solicitor for you to instruct.

-Where it is not possible to agree a fixed fee in advance, you should ask for an estimate.
+Where it is not possible to agree a fee in advance, you should ask for an estimate.
 It may also be possible for you agree with the barrister that there should be a “ceiling” on the fee charged for a particular piece of work.
-Where a fee is not fixed in advance and the work involves the production of paperwork (for example, the drafting of a contract), the barrister may nevertheless require you to pay for the work after he or she has completed it and before releasing it to you.
-If that is to be the case, the barrister should tell you at the outset.
+Where a fee is not fixed in advance and the work involves the production of paperwork (for example, the drafting of a contract), the barrister may nevertheless require you to pay for the work in accordance with the terms set out in his/her letter of retainer before releasing it to you.

 The barrister is required to keep sufficient records to justify the fees that he or she is charging.
 You are entitled to details to justify the fee that you are being charged.